 An installment agreement allows the taxpayer to break down their tax debt into manageable payments.
 Usually an installment agreement requires equal monthly payments based on the amount of taxes owed, the amount of money the IRS can collect at one time, and the amount of time they are allowed to collect the funds from the taxpayer.
-Installment agreements are not an ideal way of paying a tax debt, since the taxpayer will still accrue late payment penalties and interest over the life of the agreement.
+Installment agreements are not an ideal way of paying a tax debt, since the taxpayer still accrues late payment penalties and interest over the life of the agreement.

 Form 9465 can be used to request an installment plan, but it should not be used if the taxpayer plans to pay their tax debt within 120 days or if they wish to use the IRS Online Payment Agreement Application to apply for an installment agreement.